How to use events listeners in Symfony

 */

-public function index($str, SentenceChecker $checker): Response
+public function index(string $str, SentenceChecker $checker): Response

 {